keithchristian/webpages/README.md

-A common format for previous employers and dates employed
+A common format for previous clients and dates employed

  1. Company, Full Time or Contractor, start date --- end date --- job title